ahan-halder/rolloutguardian/README.md

 ## 5. How Blast Radius Is Resolved

 A flag's blast radius is the set of services whose runtime behavior changes when the flag's evaluation result changes.
-BlastGate resolves it with three signals of decreasing precision and increasing availability, and merges them into one confidence-scored graph.
+RolloutGuardian resolves it with three signals of decreasing precision and increasing availability, and merges them into one confidence-scored graph.

 ### 5.1 Static call-site analysis (highest precision, narrowest coverage)

-Using [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammars, BlastGate scans a service's source for FME/Feature-Flag SDK call sites referencing a given flag key, and attributes the call site to the owning service via the IDP catalog.
+Using [tree-sitter](https://tree-sitter.github.io/tree-sitter/) grammars, RolloutGuardian scans a service's source for FME/Feature-Flag SDK call sites referencing a given flag key, and attributes the call site to the owning service via the IDP catalog.
 Initial language support: Go, TypeScript, Java, Python.